 Koh® Universal Spray Cleaner: I’m also a massive fan of the Koh spray.
 It’s not plastic-free (although I believe they are working on minimising packaging) but it’s still much better than shop bought single use cleaning products.
 Koh® is a universal cleaning product that is toxin free and once sprayed, it converts to “a harmless carbonate mineral water that is near ph neutral and inert”.
 And it really does work!
 My bottle of Koh has pretty much replaced every cleaning product in my house.

 Refillable Deodorant: Wild Deodorant is a natural deodorant that I have been using.
-I’m not going to go into lots of detail on this because it has already been well covered here but my main reason for trying this out is because they are set to launch a refillable applicator case in March this year (I’m on the waiting list for one of the first ones off the production line).
+I’m not going to go into lots of detail on this because it has already been well covered here but they have launched a refillable applicator which is absolutely fab.

 Some other plastic free products I have tried are as follows:

 - Toothpaste: This is the most financially viable plastic free toothpaste I have found (all others are crazy prices that I just couldn’t justify).
 However, it’s just OK in my opinion.
 Chewing a tablet instead of using a paste takes a little getting used to but my main issue with these tablets is that they didn’t leave my mouth feeling fresh.
 I would reconsider if the flavour was made stronger in future (my three year old liked these though because of the mildness of the flavour).